This is a sestina poem.

 she realises the sin in her choice.

-Like the rapist, she took away the baby’s choice;
+Like the rapist did to her, she stole the baby’s choice;

 she was its mother and only trust,

 He gave her His Son’s peace.

 and He blessed her with the Spirit’s life